 Make it pretty.
 Perhaps what draws me most to Impressionism is an underlying philosophy about creating a beautiful life.
 Pierre-Auguste Renoir said, “To my mind, a picture should be something pleasant, cheerful, and pretty, yes pretty!
 There are too many unpleasant things in life as it is without creating still more of them.”

 As I go through my week, I hope to incorporate these Impressionists’ ideas into my daily round.
-If gloomy weather or gray thoughts cloud my thinking, the postcard of Monet’s Water Lilies displayed on my piano will remind me to view the world as an artist celebrating dazzling colors, light, and beauty. §
+If gloomy weather or gray thoughts cloud my thinking, the postcard of Monet’s Water Lilies displayed on my piano will remind me to view the world as an artist celebrating the elegance of nature. §